eazydammy/coding-challenges/60DaysOfUdacity/README.md

 ___
  ## D50 (01-28-20)
  - Reviewed Lesson 2 of the Intel Edge AI course
+ - Organized daily quiz in the #sg_nigeria channel, and it was interesting, to say the least.

 I encourage @usmanoa and @Uzodimma to share their progress for the day!
 ___